 Highlights in Inbox

 Inbox uses the same schema.org markup as Gmail to highlight the most important information within an email, and allow user to act on it.
 It supports the RSVP, One-click and Go-to actions as well as shows Highlights for the following markup types:

 - Order and parcel delivery Highlights for shopping

 Answers in Search

 Google Search is evolving from surfacing search results to answering questions.
 With Voice Search and Natural language queries, users can speak or type questions they have and see highly structured information cards in Search.

 By marking up email you can help your users find their information faster on Google.

 For more information, refer to Answers in Google Search.

-Google Now brings users the right information at just the right time.
-For example, Google Now can show you directions to your next event, the boarding pass for your upcoming flight, the check-out time for your hotel, and more.
+Bring users the right information at just the right time with confirmation cards.
+For example, the Google app can show you directions to your next event, the boarding pass for your upcoming flight, the check-out time for your hotel, and more.

 By adding markup to your emails, you can provide Google with the information that makes this possible.